citp/privacy-policy-historical/l/li/lib/libertytax.com.md

 We may disclose your information to non-affiliated third parties that perform operational, marketing or accounting services for us.
 Our sharing of information may be with a financial product provider with whom we have a joint-marketing agreement or non-financial companies that provides technical services such as software services.
 These companies are authorized to use your personal information only as necessary to provide these services to us.
 Such sharing will be done in accordance with applicable law.

+In certain situations, JTH Tax, Inc. may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

  We may also disclose or transfer your information in response to legal process such as to comply with a subpoena, or similar legal process or when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request, where required by applicable law, or if we are acquired by or merged with another company.
 If we are involved in a merger, acquisition, or sale of all or a portion of our assets, you will be notified a prominent notice on our Website(s) of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.

 Updating Your Information

+Upon request, Alipes will provide you with information about whether we hold, or process on behalf of a third party, any of your personal information.
+To request this information please contact us at [](mailto:onlinesupport@libtax.com)

  If you are using our Websites to prepare and file your tax returns, you may update your log in and password information by logging into your account or by contacting customer support at [onlinesupport@libtax.com](mailto:onlinesupport@libtax.com).
 Other information we collect as described in this privacy policy is not stored in an online accessible format or does not identify you personally.
 For all other inquiries related to your information, including updating or deactivation, deleting or no longer using your submitted information please contact us via [privacy@libtax.com](mailto:privacy@libtax.com) or by postal mail to JTH Tax, Inc. c/o Privacy, 1716 Corporate Landing Parkway, Virginia Beach, Virginia 23454.
 We will respond to your request within a reasonable timeframe.

  We will retain your information for as long as your account is active or as needed to provide you services or as required under applicable law.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.